 European explorers began to trade in the Indonesian Archipelago at the start of the 16th Century.
 They were transfixed by the range of flora and fauna on the wild jungle and volcanic landscapes.

-Dutch sailors had often talked about sightings of dragons on the shores of islands in the area of Komodo.
-Then in 1910, a British plane crashed into the sea near Komodo.
+Dutch sailors had often talked about sightings of dragons on the shores of islands in the area of Komodo but due to isolation the massive monitors remained undocumented by western science until centuries later.
+In 1910, a British plane crashed into the sea near Komodo.
 The pilot managed to climb ashore and was found days later by a rescue team.
-When the team brought him ashore he was raving, saying the island was inhabited by dragons who ate the native people.
+When the team brought him ashore the pilot was raving, saying the island was inhabited by dragons who ate the native people.
 The rescue team initially thought the man was delirious.
 The tale spread throughout Europe and became distorted, until the Komodo dragon reached mythological status.

 The name ‘Komodo Dragon’ was actually given to the animals by an American named W. Douglas Burden, who was a trustee of the American Museum of Natural History.
 By the 1920s the creatures had achieved a notoriety that was so powerful that Burden took it upon himself to go ‘dragon hunting’ with his wife.
-In 1926, the Burdens became the first known charter clients to take an expedition to Komodo Island.
+In 1926, the Burdens became the first known people to take a ship to Komodo Island.
+In a sense, the Burdens could be considered the first charter clients to Komodo.

 The Burden expedition succeeded in not only spotting Komodo dragons but in bringing live specimens back to the Bronx Zoo in New York.
-The creatures didn’t survive long, but Burden published a book and intended to make a movie about his experiences from footage he captured.
+The creatures didn’t survive long, but this didn’t halt Burden’s imagination – he went on to publish a book called ‘Dragon Lizards of Komodo: An Expedition to the Lost World of the Dutch East Indies 1927’ – It was this book which gave Komodo dragons their name.

-The movie was never made; however, a friend of Burden’s, Merian C. Cooper, used the expedition as inspiration for writing the movie script King Kong, substituting the Komodo dragon for a giant ape which is brought back from the wild to be put on display.
+In addition to the book, Burden intended to have a movie made about his expedition.
+However, it was deemed that the tale was not suitably dramatic enough to become a movie.
+This wasn’t where the story ended though – a friend of Burden’s, Merian C. Cooper, used the expedition as inspiration for writing the movie script King Kong, substituting the Komodo dragon for a giant ape which is brought back from the wild to be put on display.
+A little known fact is the scenery and sense of adventure in King Kong was derived from Burden’s descriptions and film footage from Komodo.

 Komodo dragons are perhaps some of the most feared creatures in the world.
 Although their mythological status proved to be not quite correct, they have achieved notoriety as vicious predators who have attacked, and on occasion killed, humans.